 In the Gaian calendar, every date permanently falls on the same day of the week.
 The year always begins on a Monday (Sagittarius 1).
 The week is one of the longest-lasting institutions in human culture, predating most states, surviving calendar reform, empire, and religion.

 Each day is named for a celestial body first systematized in ancient Babylon.
-In the Gaian calendar, Friday, Saturday, and Sunday form the three Sabbaths.
+In the Gaian calendar, Friday, Saturday, and Sunday form the three Sabbaths, honoring the traditions of Islam, Judaism, and Christianity respectively while blending their meanings.